tekperfect/devops-docs/docs/courses/14-Cloud_Computing/home.md

 # 📝 Lesson Description

-> This lesson will cover virtualization.
-The process of visualising OS systems on your local machine.
+> This lesson will cover virtualization in a cloud environment and all the associated concepts related to maintaining cloud infrastrucure from the command line and a GUI.

 # 🎯 Prerequisites